 To learn more about the jobs available on campus, visit the following:

 College supervisors and many off-campus employers recognize that students must be students first and that academic achievement is the first priority.
 They are very flexible in scheduling working hours and in working around testing and final exam times.
 Elon students working on campus may not work more than 20 hours per week while classes are in session, and many hold jobs requiring fewer hours per week.
+Student workers must maintain a cumulative GPA of 2.0 or better to work on campus.

 Awarded to students with need who work on campus and who are paid according to hours worked.
 Awards vary based on amount of need.
 Students awarded Federal Work-Study are not guaranteed a job, and work-study earnings are not paid in advance so they cannot be used to pay the direct costs (tuition, room, board, books, etc.) of the semester in which they are awarded.